-- 9. The main issues in dispute were: - Whether money the Taxpayer received from Company B was assessable as shareholder salary or, alternatively, dividends or income under ordinary concepts (ss CE 1, CD 1, and CA 1(2) of the ITA 2007). - Whether the Commissioner could increase the Taxpayer's income tax assessments (ss 108(2) of the TAA). - Whether the Taxpayer was liable for shortfall penalties for evasion, reduced by 50% for previous behaviour (ss 141E and 141FB of the TAA). - 10.
+- 9. The main issues in dispute were: - Whether money the Taxpayer received from Company B was assessable as dividends or, alternatively, employment income or income under ordinary concepts (ss CD 1, CE 1, and CA 1(2) of the ITA 2007). - Whether the Commissioner could increase the Taxpayer's income tax assessments (ss 108(2) of the TAA). - Whether the Taxpayer was liable for shortfall penalties for evasion, reduced by 50% for previous behaviour (ss 141E and 141FB of the TAA). - 10.
 There was also a preliminary issue on the onus and standard of proof.